An Energy-Based Prior for Generative Saliency: Learning An Energy-based Prior for Generative Saliency Detection

-which are the maximum likelihood estimating equations.
-However, in practise, the Langevin dynamics in Eq.~(\ref{eq:prior_gradient_MCMC}) and Eq.~(\ref{eq:posterior_gradient_MCMC}) might not converge to the target distributions due to the use of a small number of Langevin steps (i.e., short-run MCMC), the estimating equations in Eq.~(\ref{eq:eq2}) and Eq.~(\ref{eq:eq1}) will correspond to a perturbation of the MLE estimating equation according to~\cite{nijkamp2019learning,nijkamp2020learning,ebm_prior}.
+The above two equations are the maximum likelihood estimating equations.
+However, in practice, the Langevin dynamics shown in Eq.~(\ref{eq:prior_gradient_MCMC}) and Eq.~(\ref{eq:posterior_gradient_MCMC}) might not converge to the target distributions due to the use of a small number of Langevin steps (i.e., short-run non-convergent MCMC).
+As a result, the estimating equations in Eq.~(\ref{eq:eq2}) and Eq.~(\ref{eq:eq1}) will correspond to a perturbation of the MLE estimating equation according to~\cite{nijkamp2019learning,nijkamp2020learning,ebm_prior}.
 The learning algorithm can be justified as a Robbins-Monro~\cite{robbins1951stochastic} algorithm, whose convergence is theoretically sound.